 - Application of systems engineering tools and techniques to a real-world problem,

 - Analysis of underpinning systems engineering theory and practice,

 - Development of new or tailored systems engineering processes.

 Keeping our courses up-to-date and current requires constant innovation and change.
 The modules we offer reflect the needs of business and industry and the research interests of our staff and, as a result, may change or be withdrawn due to research developments, legislation changes or for a variety of other reasons.
 Changes may also be designed to improve the student learning experience or to respond to feedback from students, external examiners, accreditation bodies and industrial advisory panels.

 To give you a taster, we have listed the compulsory and elective (where applicable) modules which are currently affiliated with this course.
 All modules are indicative only, and may be subject to change for your year of entry.

 All the modules in the following list need to be taken as part of this course:

 You will be taught by Cranfield's leading experts with capability expertise, industry knowledge and collective subject research, as well as external speakers from industry and defence.
-The Student Academic Support lead for the MSc in Systems Engineering is Karen Crouch and the Course Director is Sean Price.
+The Course Director is Steve Barker.
 The teaching team includes: